barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 [Going Deeper with Convolutions](https://static.googleusercontent.com/media/research.google.com/vi//pubs/archive/43022.pdf)
 [Rethinking the Inception Architecture for Computer Vision](https://static.googleusercontent.com/media/research.google.com/vi//pubs/archive/44903.pdf)

 Personally, I recommend you to take time with the second paper, it gives us some insights about Inception.
-Now I may summarize the idea of the paper:
+Now I will summarize the ideas of the paper:
 ### General Design Principles:
 - **Avoid representational bottlenecks**: We shouldn't reduce the size as well as the dimension of the input too abruptly, especially in the first layers.
 The representation size ought to be shrinked mildly thoughout the network in order to